 I understand not many guys will have a brown suit hanging in their wardrobe.
-Those that do, know that it can be a fantastic alternative suit colour, especially in the chillier days, offering a nice warming tone.
+Those that do, know that it can be a fantastic alternative suit colour, especially on the chillier days, offering a nice warming tone.

-Due to its scarcity among men, it is typically looked upon as slightly more casual hue.
+Due to its scarcity among men, it is typically looked upon as a slightly more casual hue.
 But, we think partnering the deep brown tones with a blue dress shirt in a similar hue will definitely elevate your suit game.

 A favourite among the street style elite, it is only a matter of time before more men start embracing this distinctive suit colour.